By Laurel Nelson, contributing writer with Salon Today

 “Sadly, a lot of salons aren’t doing this.
 They want to fire the client.
 But if you check your ego, you can make it a win for everyone involved, and it’s fun to watch it play out.”

-This is the most tangible pillar of culture, and one you can start working on immediately to get your staff on board.
+This is the most tangible pillar of culture and one you can start working on immediately to get your staff on board.

 “We keep score (measure our numbers) at the salon.
 It’s a form of communication in addition to individual and team goals.
 We run the numbers every hour on the hour and post in the breakroom so the team knows where they are halfway through the day.
 There’s a magic that happens when you share information more frequently throughout the day.”

-Another important form of communication at Maximum FX are the daily huddles that happen two times a day (one for each shift).
+Another important form of communication at Maximum FX is the daily huddles that happen two times a day (one for each shift).
 One core value is highlighted at these huddles every week, and the team goes over goals, birthdays or anniversaries, new clients coming in, and any other pertinent information for the day.

 “The team member brings the agenda.
 Sometimes we talk about numbers, but not always.
 These meetings score so much trust,” he adds.